r3ward/Voice-Question-Assistant-/README.md

 # Alexa MVP

 This project contains a series of microservices, which when all are running - the main service (alexa.go) can be used.
-This main service takes in an audio file (.wav) of any question and return a audio file with the corrosponding answer.
+This main service takes in an audio file (.wav) of any question and return an audio file with the corrosponding answer.

 ### Alpha Microservice